 The only constant is change – and that goes double for long-term sustainability strategies.
-Set yourself up for success with three tips from Associate Cindy MacCormack.
+Set yourself up for success with three tips from Cindy MacCormack.

 Sustainability today is both dynamic and progressive.
 Trends, regulatory requirements, climate change considerations, and competitive strategies all change and progress.
 Developing a project over a long period of time means you need to consider how it will continue to meet such demands.
 A good sustainability consulting firm will work with clients every day to maintain and evolve their sustainability strategies, address and mitigate climate change impacts, and reduce carbon emissions over time.

 Below are three key tips for improving the success of your sustainability strategy as it’s carried through the life of the project.

 1. Renew And Confirm Priorities (And Then Do It Again, And Again…)